Kaede (dancer): Career

 In October 2008, a new performance group called Happiness was formed by EXPG graduates.
 Kaede was chosen to be one of their members and started her activities as a dancer stylized as KAEDE.

 Kaede made her modelling debut in the March issue of the fashion magazine Glamorous in 2011.
 Happiness made their major debut with the single "Kiss Me" on February 9.
 Later in April, Kaede, as well as all the other members of Happiness, were announced to become members of E-girls.
 They would be having a concurrent position between the group and Happiness.

 On June 3, 2013, she changed her name from KAEDE to Kaede (楓).
 Kaede later became an exclusive model for the fashion magazine CanCam in its September issue in July.

-In January 2014 she made her acting debut in the Nippon TV series A Perfect Day for Love Letters alongside other members of E-girls.
+In January 2014, she made her acting debut in the Nippon TV series A Perfect Day for Love Letters alongside other members of E-girls.
 Later that year she also made her first solo appearance in the drama Shark: 2nd Season.

 Kaede appeared on the cover of CanCams June issue in April 2015.
 This was her first magazine cover since her debut as a model and the first time a member of E-girls appeared on a women's magazine cover by herself.
 Since then, she has been chosen as the cover model for CanCam several times.

 On August 29, 2017, she released her first photobook titled Nee, Kiite!!.

-On March 1, 2019, it was announced that Kaede, Ruri and Sayaka were appointed as ambassadors for DeNA's YOKOHAMA GIRLS☆FESTIVAL 2019 Supported by ありあけ 横濱ハーバー from May 31 to June 2.
+On March 1, 2019, it was announced that Kaede, Ruri, and Sayaka were appointed as ambassadors for DeNA's Yokohama Girls☆Festival 2019 Supported by ありあけ 横濱ハーバーfrom May 31 to June 2.
 For this occasion, Kaede threw the opening pitch for the baseball game on the first day of the festival.
-On April 23, 2019, she was also chosen as one of the representative E-girls members alongside Harumi Sato, Nozomi Bando and Nonoka Yamaguchi for the advertisements of Mister Donut's Tapioca Drink "Tap！Tap！Tapioca！", a new product released on the same day.
-On September 1 in the same year, Kaede announced her collaboration with fashion accessory brand Hash feat.#F for the release of a collection of designer phone cases.
+On April 23, 2019, she was also chosen as one of the representative E-girls members alongside Harumi Sato, Nozomi Bando and Nonoka Yamaguchi for the advertisements of Mister Donut's Tapioca drink Tap！Tap！Tapioca!, a new product released on the same day.
+On September 1 in the same year, Kaede announced her collaboration with fashion accessory brand Hash feat. #F for the release of a collection of designer phone cases.